angulardart/angular/doc/advanced/on-push.md

    framework automatically marks the component that bound the event handler and its ancestors for change detection.

-3. It, a directive on its host element, or a descendant injects its `ChangeDetectorRef` and calls `markForCheck()`.
+3. It, a directive on its host element, or a descendant injects `ChangeDetectorRef` and calls `markForCheck()`.
 This is used to mark a component for change detection after handling an asynchronous change.
    Examples include receiving data from the network or a stream subscription.